Get Tech Tips

 Simple pulley systems

-One thing that I use a LOT is a simple pulley.
-Simply put, when using a pulley or a system of pulleys called a Block and Tackle, the amount of force required to lift a load is the total weight divided by the number of lines supporting the load.
+One thing that I use a LOT is a basic pulley.
+Simply put, when using a pulley or a system of pulleys called a block and tackle, the amount of force required to lift a load is the total weight divided by the number of lines supporting the load.
 An overhead pulley system doesn't reduce lifting force at all.
 It does nothing more than redirect the force applied.
 Since there is only one line supporting the load, there is no reduction in force required to lift the load.

 Remember, use good knots.
 The ONLY knot that I trust in this situation is a bowline.
-Now that we've got our rope anchored, slide the pulley onto the rope and lower that pulley to your load.
+(The previous entry in this series talks more about knots and includes a video that shows you how to tie a bowline knot; you can check that out HERE.)
+Now that we've got our rope anchored, you can slide the pulley onto the rope and lower that pulley to your load.
 Tie the other end, the lifting end, of the rope off to something, anything really.
 A clove hitch is quick and easy here.
-All we’re doing is keeping the rope in place so it doesn’t fall.
+All we’re doing is keeping the rope in place, so it doesn’t fall.
 To connect the pulley to the load, I like to use a climbing carabiner with a screw lock.
-Cheap carabiners that you can get at most home improvement Warehouse stores are NOT suitable here.
+Cheap carabiners that you can get at most home improvement warehouse stores are NOT suitable here.
 If all they do is bend under the load, count yourself lucky.